A Novel Homotopy Perturbation Sumudu Transform Method for Nonlinear Fractional PDEs: Applications and Comparative Analysis: Numerical Results

 \subsection{Sensitivity Analysis}

-To assess HPSTM's robustness, the effect of varying $\alpha$ (1.0, 0.9, 0.8, 0.7) and the number of series terms ($n = 3, 5, 7$) was analyzed.
-For Example 1, increasing $n$ from 3 to 7 reduces the absolute error by approximately 12\% for $\alpha = 0.9$ (from $3.50 \times 10^{-3}$ to $3.12 \times 10^{-3}$).
-Similar trends are observed for Examples 2 and 3, with error reductions of 10\% and 8\%, respectively.
+To assess the robustness of HPSTM, the effects of varying $\alpha$ (1.0, 0.9, 0.8, 0.7) and the number of series terms ($n = 3, 5, 7$) were analyzed.
+For Example \ref{ex1:porous medium}, increasing $n$ from 3 to 7 reduces the absolute error by approximately 12\% for $\alpha = 0.9$ (from $3.50 \times 10^{-3}$ to $3.12 \times 10^{-3}$).
+Similar trends are observed for Examples \ref{ex2:heat_transfer} and \ref{ex3:Fisher}, with error reductions of 10\% and 8\%, respectively.
 Decreasing $\alpha$ slows the temporal evolution, reflecting the memory effect of fractional derivatives.
-The choice of $n = 5$ was found to balance accuracy and computational cost, as further increases in $n$ yield diminishing returns.
+The choice of $n = 5$ was found to provide a balance between accuracy and computational cost, as further increases in $n$ yield diminishing returns.
 These results confirm HPSTM's stability across parameter variations.